spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/4-data-flow-spring-batch.md

 description: 'Register and launch a Spring Batch application using Data Flow'
 ---

-# Deploy a Spring Cloud Task application using Data Flow
+# Deploy a Spring Batch application using Data Flow

 In this section, we will demonstrate how to register a Spring Batch application with Data Flow, create a task definition, and launch the task definition on Cloud Foundry, Kubernetes and your local machine.